heta-io/tap/documentation/developer/ide_setup.md

 8. Great now you can right click HomePage again and select 'Run Play 2 App' and it should compile and load up the homepage.

 9. You are good to go!
-Try visiting the graphql interface and seeing what it can do!
+Try visiting the graphql interface and see what it can do!